BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus.md

 > This tutorial is also part of the @link:[edX EPFL Simulation Neuroscience MOOC](https://www.edx.org/course/simulation-neuroscience).

 In @ref:[Step 0](try-nexus.md#step-0-python-setup), you'll learn to setup your Python environment if you want to run the Jupyter notebooks locally.
 You can skip this step if you use Binder or Google Colaboratory (preferred).

 In @ref:[Step 1](try-nexus.md#step-1-nexus-setup), you'll learn about the Nexus Sandbox deployment, a dedicated environment for this tutorial.
 You'll use Nexus Fusion to login and access your dedicated project instantiated in Nexus Delta.

 In @ref:[Step 2](try-nexus.md#step-2-download-and-register-data-from-a-single-source), you'll learn to download and register data from the Allen Institute for Brain Science (AIBS).
 You'll use Nexus Forge in a Jupyter notebook to interact with Nexus Delta.

 In @ref:[Step 3](try-nexus.md#step-3-download-and-register-data-from-multiple-sources), you'll learn to download and register data from multiple sources (AIBS and MouseLight).
 You'll use Nexus Forge in a Jupyter notebook to interact with Nexus Delta.

 In @ref:[Step 4](try-nexus.md#step-4-organize-and-visualize-cells-in-nexus-fusion), you'll learn to organize your data on the web for easier sharing and publishing.
 You'll use Nexus Fusion on the Sandbox deployment.

+In @ref:[Step 5](try-nexus.md#step-5-finding-similar-datasets-using-recommendations), you'll learn to prepare your data in order to search for similar datasets across the data you have integrated in Blue Brain Nexus.

 Let's go!